 - b.
 The scale fidelity is warranted with ADC dither set to Medium.
-Dither increases the noise level by nominally only 0.24 dB for the most sensitive case (preamp Off, best DANL frequencies).
-With dither Off, scale fidelity for low level signals, around -60 dBm or lower, will nominally degrade by 0.2 dB. - c.
+Dither increases the noise level by nominally only 0.28 dB for the most sensitive case (preamp Off, best DANL frequencies).
+With dither Off, scale fidelity for low level signals, around -60 dBm or lower, will nominally degrade by 0.2 dB.
+Dither High will give exceptional linear relative scale fidelity, but increase DANL by 0.63 dB instead of 0.28 dB. - c.
 Mixer level = Input Level Input Attenuation - d.
 The relative fidelity is the error in the measured difference between two signal levels.
 It is so small in many cases that it cannot be verified without being dominated by measurement uncertainty of the verification.
 Because of this verification difficulty, this specification gives nominal performance, based on numbers that are as conservatively determined as those used in warranted specifications.
 We will consider one example of the use of the error equation to compute the nominal performance.

 Example: the accuracy of the relative level of a sideband around -60 dBm, with a carrier at -5 dBm, using attenuation = 10 dB, RBW = 3 kHz, evaluated with swept analysis.
 The high level term is evaluated with P1 = -15 dBm and P2 = -70 dBm at the mixer.
-This gives a maximum error within $\pm 0.025$ dB.
-The instability term is $\pm 0.018$ dB.
-The slope term evaluates to $\pm 0.050$ dB.
-The prefilter term applies and evaluates to the limit of $\pm 0.005$ dB.
-The sum of all these terms is $\pm 0.098$ dB.
+This gives a maximum error within ± 0.008 dB.
+The instability term is ± 0.0019 dB if the measurement is completed within a minute.
+The slope term evaluates to ± 0.022 dB.
+The prefilter term applies and evaluates to the limit of ± 0.005 dB.
+The sum of all these terms is ± 0.037 dB.